UWB-ACM/Hackathon-Docs/Getting-Started.md

 Servers "serve" information to viewers, allowing them to download webpages to view and navigate.
 A server can be run from almost any computer with the right software.
 You can also run a server `locally` on your own computer for development purposes.
 It doesn't necessarily have to be connected to the internet.

 At a fundamental level, websites are a collection of files and code that work together to make delightful interactive applications that communicate with the internet.

-## Protocols and Ports

-There's this thing called the internet layer, which allows `hosts`, (all `servers` are considered to be hosts, but not the other way around) to communicate with each other using `ports`.
-In computer networking, a port is a communication endpoint.
-It is where data is sent and recieved in the form of `packets`.

-With basic websites you'll be dealing with ports `80` and `443`.
-Port `80` serves packets over `http`.
-HTTP stands for HyperText Transfer Protocol - the standard protocol for internet layer communication.

-Port 443 serves `https`, HTTPS stands for HyperText Transfer Protocol Secure.
-It almost the same as `http` except that it uses Transport Layer Security (`TLS`), or its predecessor, Secure Sockets Layer (`SSL`) to encrypt packets.